Phil Spence: Coaching

 Following the end of his basketball career, Spence turned to coaching.
 He spent a year teaching and volunteering as an assistant varsity boys' basketball coach under his former head coach Ed McLean at Broughton High School starting in 1977.
 He then coached basketball at Cary High School from 1979 to 1989, serving as the junior varsity coach for four years and as head varsity coach for six years.

-He was the head coach at East Wake High School in Raleigh from 1989 to 1999.
+Spence was the head coach at East Wake High School in Raleigh from 1989 to 1999.
 He led East Wake to three consecutive state playoff appearances and won the Tri-6 Conference championship four times.
 He was selected the Wake County Coach of the Year and the Tri-6 Conference Coach of the Year in both 1991 and 1992.

 After leaving East Wake, Spence worked with behavior emotional disadvantaged youth in grades 6 through 12 as the career development coordinator at Longview School in Raleigh.

 On July 14, 2000, Spence was named head coach of North Carolina Central University (NCCU), replacing Greg Jackson.
 Spence coached four seasons at NCCU through the 2003–04 season, He was the 2003 Central Intercollegiate Athletic Association (CIAA) Men's Basketball Coach of the Year.
 The team was 16-13 his final season, with a four-year record of 49–64.

 In March 2004, NCCU announced that they were not renewing Spence's contract.
 NCCU athletics director William Hayes said, "We appreciate the service and dedication that Phil has given to the men's basketball program at NCCU during the past four seasons.
 At this time, however, we feel we need to head in a new direction."

+Personal life and death

+Spence was married to Paula.
+They had two daughters, Porche and Pauletta.